 Many companies are opting to work remotely full-time.
 With fewer people in the office, even direct dials are becoming less valuable.
-For cold callers, it’s more important than ever to find decision-makers' mobile numbers.
+For cold callers, it’s more important than ever to find leads' cell phone numbers.

-At Cognism we've noticed the change and adjusted our cold calling strategy.
-We're focusing on developing a global mobile phone coverage so that SDRs can connect with prospects even in hybrid work settings.
+At Cognism we've noticed the change and started focusing on developing a global mobile phone coverage so that SDRs can connect with prospects even in hybrid work settings.

 5. Dial at the best time